madcoda9000/starterApp/README.md

 The main goal of this project is to have a main web application providing the following features:

 1. usermanagement (signup, modify, delete)
+2. group management
-2. secure authentication
+3. secure authentication
+4. Two factor authentication
-3. fast frontend using a secure api
+5. fast frontend using a secure api
-4. easy customizing (Database, App title, app descrition, frontend)
+6. easy customizing (Database, App title, app description, frontend)

 ### Features